-There were no changes in the Company's approach to capital management during the periods ended December 31, 2017 and 2016.
-The Company is not subject to externally imposed capital requirements.
+There were no changes in the Company's approach to capital management during the periods ended March 31, 2018 and 2017.
+The Company is not subject to externally imposed capital requirements other than standard operating covenants associated with the line of credit.